 Different products can vary greatly in durability.
 Start by seeing how easily the flooring scratches and dents.
 Try dropping a weight or using a sharp object to drag across the sample.
 Next, try staining the flooring with various food products.
 Clean the stain up right away and then repeat the process, letting the stain sit a bit longer.
 Make sure to use the same cleaning products you plan on using on the flooring.
 Make sure the cleaning process doesn’t leave a residue or alter the finish of the laminate.

-Consider the rigors of everyday life in the space.
+Consider the rigors of everyday life in the space, particularly if you have pets.
 Add any additional tests that will help ensure it will hold up to what life throws at it.
 Walk in heels, jump in cleats, or drag a chair over the flooring to mimic day-to-day life.

 Tip: Even after installing flooring, keep an extra cut-off or piece on hand to try new products on before trying them on the installed flooring.